Bhoga: Bhoga in religion

+Hinduism

 The Hindu deity Ganesha is the god of enjoyment and happiness in Hindu mythology and is mythologically associated with bhoga.
 In Dvaita Vedanta, bhoga is "Enjoyment or unending bliss in the state of liberation."
 In Shaiva Siddhanta, the mysterious power of god called Maya is believed to provide the individual with the means, places, and objects of enjoyment, collectively referred to as Bhogya-kanda.
 The provision of bhoga for the experiencing soul (bhogin) is believed to be for its own maturity.
 The Shvetashvatara Upanishad (1.12) describes a living entity as bhoktaa bhogyam "the enjoyer of nature."
 Vātsyāyana states that the self (ātman) can have bhoga (experience) only while it is embodied.
 The Mīmāṃsākas assert that the self can have no consciousness without a body.
-In the ritual of Śrāddha, performed for the dead, a deceased individuals bodiless spirit (preta) is believed to form an intermediate body called bhogadeha (food-body) while on its way towards its ancestors (pitri) abode.
+In the ritual of Śrāddha, performed for the dead, a deceased individual's bodiless spirit (preta) is believed to form an intermediate body called bhogadeha (food-body) while on its way towards its ancestors' (pitri) abode.

 The Bhagavad Gita mentions bhoga in various contexts; in shlokas [2–35(101)] and [6(140)] bhoga is referred to as "enjoyment/material enjoyment", in shlokas [42–43(228)] as "sense enjoyment", in shloka [12(309)] as "necessities of life", in shloka [22(490)] as "reason of distress", in shloka [20(730)] as "pleasures of the gods", and in shlokas [11–12(998)] as "sexual pleasure/sense gratification".

 In yogic terminology bhoga is described as a synonym for bliss, but it does not refer to surface level enjoyment as is common with laypeople, instead, for the yogis it is an experience in all the levels of existence as described in the Yoga Sutras of Patanjali.
 While laypeople think bhoga is indulgence in sensual pleasures that prevent self-realization in yogis, the practitioners of yoga regard bhoga as pleasure without attachment, which is required for a healthy body and mind, and is acquired through the practice of various Asanas, thus benefiting oneself with the power of enjoyment.
 For this reason, the yogis are sometimes referred to as bhogis, however yogic philosophers reject the usage of bhogis for them as it suggests excessive indulgence with biological needs and worldly desires, which they believe are obstacles to the union with the higher self.
 A bhogi seeks pleasure, whereas a yogi stays indifferent to pleasure and pain.